Walodja1987/xns/test/Tests.md

 #### Reverts

-- Should revert with `namespace in exclusive period` when non-creator tries to register during exclusive period.
+- Should revert with `XNS: not namespace creator during exclusive period` when non-creator tries to register during exclusive period.

 ---